ethz-asl/StructuralInspectionPlanner/README.md

 Credits:
 ---------------------------
 This algorithm was developed by [Andreas Bircher](mailto:bircher@gmx.ch) with the help and support of the members of the [Autonomous Systems Lab](http://www.asl.ethz.ch).
+The work was supported by the European Commission-funded projects [AEROWORKS](http://www.aeroworks2020.eu/) and [ICARUS](http://www.fp7-icarus.eu/).

 Contact:
 ---------------------------